14 Signs of Psychological and Emotional Manipulation

 Posted October 11, 2015 | Reviewed by Lybi Ma

-Below is a list of fourteen “tricks” manipulative people often use to coerce others into a position of disadvantage, with references from by books “ How to Successfully Handle Manipulative People ” and “ A Practical Guide for Manipulators to Change Towards the Higher Self ”.
+Below is a list of 14 “tricks” manipulative people often use to coerce others into a position of disadvantage, with references from my books How to Successfully Handle Manipulative People and A Practical Guide for Manipulators to Change Towards the Higher Self.
 This is not meant to be an exhaustive list, but rather a compilation of subtle as well as strident examples of coercion.
-Not everyone who acts in the following manners may be deliberately trying to manipulate you.
+Not everyone who acts in the following ways may be deliberately trying to manipulate you.
 Some people simply have very poor habits.
-Regardless, it’s important to recognize these behaviors in situations where your rights, interests and safety are at stake.
+Regardless, it’s important to recognize these behaviors in situations where your rights, interests, and safety are at stake.

 1. Home Court Advantage